Inifomeeo/Reversi-repo/README.md

 # Reversi

 This project entails creating a CS-focused version of the board game Reversi.
-The game plays between two human users
+The game is played between two human users.